 The Transworld TW2010 near Blackwaterfoot, Arran EU123, and at Turnberry Lighthouse 2011.

 I upload my log to Logbook of the World regularly.
 I have found LoTW to be well worth the trouble involved in setting it up.
 If I can manage to set it up, then anyone can!
-LoTW is now my preferred method of QSL'ing, but if you really need a paper card, then send your card to me and I'll send you one in return.
-A contribution towards postage would be appreciated, but please don't send IRC's.
-They are being phased out here in the UK from early 2013.
-I no longer do eQSL.
-It's just too time consuming.
+LoTW is now my preferred method of QSL'ing, but if you really need a paper card, then send your card to me and I'll send you one in return, providing you accept the following simple instructions.

 I also play the bagpipes, having learned to play when I was about 13 years old.
 I served as an infantry soldier and Piper with 2nd Battalion Scots Guards from 1982 until 1985 and the picture above was taken in 1984 when I was stationed in Cyprus (ZC4-land).
 I am on the extreme left of the picture.

 Mt Olympus, Cyprus 1984

 You must be logged in to file a report on this page